shubhanggupta2000/portfolio/README.md

 # Portfolio - Shubhang Gupta
 ## [Live Here!](https://www.guptashubhang.me/)

 This repository contains the code for a stunning portfolio website built with React JS, Styled-Components, and Framer Motion.
-The website features beautiful animations and is fully responsive.
+The website features beautiful animations applied using framer-motion.

 ## Getting Started